FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

     - Instances placed on distinct underlying hardware
     - For critical instances that should be kept separate from each other
     - Maximum of 7 running instances per Availability Zone

+## CloudWatch

+- Standard monitoring in intervals of 5 minutes
+- Detailed monitoring in intervals of 1 minute
+- Contains the following sub components
+  - Dashboards
+  - Alarms
+  - Events
+  - Logs

 ## Lambda